-- 4.7 Inappropriate conduct towards venue staff/representatives or members of the public at an RCN event will not be tolerated.
-Participants should also respect other venues' own policies in respect of safety and conduct. - 4.8 Behaviour by participants during travel to and from a venue and at site visits is subject to this policy. - 5.
-Consequences of unacceptable behaviour - 5.1 The following is a list of actions which might be taken because of breaches of the above Code of Conduct for RCN Events - immediate verbal and/or written warning (templates for written warnings are available in the RCN's Managing Unacceptable Behaviour Guidelines) - removal of some or all event privileges (e.g., attendance at social events) - banning from any sessions for the remainder of the event at which the alleged offender and the person reporting would both be present - immediate expulsion from the event with (where applicable) no refund - immediate cessation of an event session if the incident is associated with it (e.g., if inappropriate/offensive material is presented as part of the session or disruption takes place during a session) - referral to mediation or other processes to achieve a joint outcome - escalation of the matter for consideration to the RCN's complaints process for further investigation or straight to internal disciplinary measures or member resolution processes if the offender is an RCN employee or member (noting that further sanctions such as barring from all future RCN events or removal from membership might be applied) - escalation of the matter to another authority, e.g regulator or the police. - 6 Managing incidents, complaints, and incident reporting at RCN events - 6.1 RCN staff at events must ensure they are familiar with the RCN Guidelines on managing unacceptable behaviour plus any advice or guidance which relates specifically to the event.
+- 5.1 The following is a list of actions which may be taken due to breaches of the Code of Conduct for RCN Events. - immediate verbal and/or written warning (templates for written warnings are available in the RCN's Managing Unacceptable Behaviour Guidelines). - removal of some or all event privileges (e.g., attendance at social events). - banning from any sessions for the remainder of the event at which the alleged offender and the person reporting would both be present. - immediate expulsion from the event with (where applicable) no refund. - immediate cessation of an event session if the incident is associated with it (e.g., if inappropriate/offensive material is

+- presented as part of the session or disruption takes place during a session). - referral to mediation or other processes to achieve a joint outcome. - escalation of the matter for consideration to the RCN's complaints process for further investigation or straight to internal disciplinary measures or member resolution processes, if the offender is an RCN employee or member (noting that further sanctions such as barring from all future RCN events or removal from membership may be applied). - escalation of the matter to another authority, e.g. regulator or the police.